rust-lang/book/src/ch02-00-guessing-game-tutorial.md

     Updating rand v0.8.3 -> v0.8.4
 ```

-At this point, you would also notice a change in your *Cargo.lock* file noting
+Cargo ignores the `0.9.0` releaese.
+At this point, you would also notice a
-that the version of the `rand` crate you are now using is `0.8.4`.
+change in your *Cargo.lock* file noting that the version of the `rand` crate

-If you wanted to use `rand` version `0.9.0` or any version in the `0.9.x`
+you are now using is `0.8.4`.
+To use `rand` version `0.9.0` or any version in
-series, you’d have to update the *Cargo.toml* file to look like this instead:
+the `0.9.x` series, you’d have to update the *Cargo.toml* file to look like
+this instead:

 ```toml
 [dependencies]